Robaina/GATSol/README.md

+# :warning: Fork changes :warning: :

+* Created a Dockerfile and entry point to run tool as a docker container

 # GATSol

 GATSol, an enhanced predictor of protein solubility through the synergy of 3D structure graph and large language modeling